vindinudecosta/OPMS-/README.markdown

 - **Slot Limits**: Modify `INITIALIZE_NO_SLOTS` to change slot counts.
 - **ID Database**: Update ROM data (`0x1010`–`0x1800`) to add/remove valid IDs.

-### Contributing
-Feel free to fork this repository, suggest improvements, or add features like LCD displays, logging, or advanced error handling.
-Submit pull requests or open issues for bugs and ideas.

-### License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.